algolia/algoliasearch-extension-reranking/README.md

-> :warning: Please note that the reranking extension feature is in closed beta phase, in the process of being tested before its official release.
+> :warning: Please note that the reranking extension feature is in closed beta phase.

 # Reranking extensibility

 ## What is the reranking extension?

-The reranking extension provides the possibility to rerank items based on more than just custom ranking.
-You can rerank items on a specific logic, for example:
+The reranking extension provides the possibility to rerank your search results based on your specific logic, for example reranking using:

-- Custom merchandising (e.g. based on number of impressions)
+- A custom diversification and merchandising strategy (e.g. based on number of impressions)
-- Custom personalization strategies
+- A custom personalization strategy (e.g using a query time computed user score)
-- Custom machine learning models
+- A custom machine learning models (e.g using a semantic reranker)

-The reranking extension is a post-processing step for a search request that gives you full control of the final search results ranking.
+The reranking extension is a post-processing step for a search request that gives you more control on the final search results ranking.

 ## How does it work?